All About Yunokami Onsen, Fukushima Prefecture (1st Part) ~Yunokami is awesome~

 Nakayama Fuketsu Park

-It is closed in winter for safety reasons, so visit there in summer♪
+The site is closed in winter for safety reasons, so plan your visit during the summer months♪

-What kinds of flowers will you see around the experience facilities?
+What kinds of flowers will you find around the experience facilities?

 Nakayama Fuketsu Park